Riggd/portfolio/src/projects/Wellkind.md

 ---
 title: Wellkind
+description: "Designing a mobile app to improve nurse & patient relationships 25,000 people"
-description: "The Wellkind app empowers patients by helping them navigate the uncertainty of their treatment and supports better outcomes by providing the information and motivation needed to drive sustained behavior change."
+# The Wellkind app empowers patients by helping them navigate the uncertainty of their treatment and supports better outcomes by providing the information and motivation needed to drive sustained behavior change.
 responsibilities:
     - Mobile App Design
     - Dev Support